Chris Bowden, Managing Director, Squeaky

 For example, if the corporate defaults it could wipe out the entire equity of the generator and some of the project debt if it is financed this way.

 On the other hand, if the generator defaults, the corporate is only exposed to the replacement cost of the CPPA.
 This could actually be a profit if the CPPA is priced higher than the market when the energy generator goes bust.

-In addition, under a CPPA, power is constantly delivered.
+In addition, under a CPPA, power is delivered as it is generated througout the day.
 But payments for that power are typically monthly and in arrears.

 In a nutshell, this means that the generator is effectively lending power to the corporate.

 On top of this, once a wind farm or solar park is built, its feedstock costs - wind and sun - are all free.
 And its fixed opex is typically very low in comparision to its revenues.

 As a result, solar parks and wind farms generate huge amounts of cash.

 Combine this with the minimal mechanical risks and it is clear to see that renewable generation projects are very low risk (hence why pension companies like to own them).
 As such generators will typically be more concerned about the buyers credit risk than the buyer should be about the generator.